10 Must-Have Features in a Help Desk Issue-Tracking System

 5. Personalized ticket pages

 Everyone is unique in their needs and demands, and there’s nothing better than making customers feel this uniqueness when interacting with your brand.
 Tailoring your ticket management systems and issue-tracking software to their needs is a great way to let customers know you care.
-The more you see a customer, the better customer service you can provide.

 Personalized ticket pages allow agents to access a user’s entire ticket history when they create a query.
 It saves time, but also it nurtures a customer’s base loyalty.
 Moreover, many ticket management systems use issue tracking and bug tracking tools to aid in device data logging.
 It means user information such as the device, browser, and saved ISP to better help with any issues.

-If a company’s service relies on the internet access of a customer on the other side, having access to this data reduces the number of essential and repetitive questions that agents need to ask customers before serving them.
+Having access to this data reduces the number of essential and repetitive questions that agents need to ask customers before serving them.
 It’s both a time-saving tool as well as a customer service and experience improvement tool.

 6. Ticket categories and tags

 Many things are going on, from when a query is created to when it is eventually solved.
-That’s why service desk issue-tracking systems need categories and tags so that the entire ticketing process flow – moving tickets, merging, and assigning them to other agents – is as hassle-free as possible.
+That’s why help desk issue-tracking systems need categories and tags so that the entire ticketing process flow – moving tickets, merging, and assigning them to other agents – is as hassle-free as possible.

 7. Knowledge base

-9. Reporting tools
+8. Reporting tools

 Knowing what needs improvement should be a collective concern.
 Insights are the first feature managers should look at in a good service desk issue-tracking system.
 You can see what customers are looking for, how they get answered, and how your team performs based on requests.